laravel/docs/passport.md

 This `/oauth/token` route will return a JSON response containing `access_token`, `refresh_token`, and `expires_in` attributes.
 The `expires_in` attribute contains the number of seconds until the access token expires.

 > {tip} Like the `/oauth/authorize` route, the `/oauth/token` route is defined for you by the `Passport::routes` method.
 There is no need to manually define this route.
 By default, this route is throttled using the settings of the `ThrottleRequests` middleware.
+Other route throttler settings may override these settings.

 <a name="refreshing-tokens"></a>
 ### Refreshing Tokens